The Classical Ideal: Music & Architecture in Harmony

 About the Musicians

 Praised by the New York Times as “an artist who makes one hang on every note,” Robert deMaine is a highly sought-after solo artist and chamber musician.
-DeMaine is the Principal Cellist of the Los Angeles Philharmonic and is a frequent guest artist at many of the world’s premier chamber music festivals, recently featured as a soloist at the 2016 Piatigorsky Cello Festival.
+DeMaine is Classical American Homes Preservation Trust’s Director of Music and the Principal Cellist of the Los Angeles Philharmonic, and is a frequent guest artist at many of the world’s premier chamber music festivals, recently featured as a soloist at the 2016 Piatigorsky Cello Festival.
 DeMaine’s playing is noted for its “beautiful singing tone, lapidary technical precision, and a persuasive identification with the idiom of the music at hand.”
 As a recitalist the great works for cello and piano as well as the suites of J.S.
 Bach remain staples of his repertoire, and as one critic noted, his playing was “magnificent” and that his “technical brilliance is surpassed only by the beauty of tones he produces.”

 DeMaine has appeared on the stages of Carnegie Hall and Lincoln Center, the Kennedy Center, Amsterdam’s Concertgebouw, the Berlin Philharmonie, Vienna Konzerthaus, and Moscow’s Tchaikovsky Hall, Auditorium du Louvre, the Seoul Arts Center, as well as the Shanghai Oriental Arts Center and Conservatory and London’s Wigmore Hall, among others.
 He is the recipient of a career grant from the Helen M. Saunders Foundation, and the gift of a Vuillaume cello from the Cecilia Benner Foundation.